-The lead-up to March 17th and what has now become a week or even month long celebration of all things Irish, especially in the United States, is an apt time to consider the complex relationship between the Irish America of which I am a proud product and the Ireland of which I am now a part.
+The lead-up to March 17, nowadays seems to go on all year round, so why not take time out to consider the complex relationship between the Irish America of which I am a proud product and the Ireland of which I am now a part.
 The past twelve months have shown that there is much to celebrate, but that flash points remain.

 The Taoiseach (Prime Minister) and the Irish government ministers now in the US for St. Patrick’s Day celebrations will surely press the case of the undocumented and seek specifics on the implementation of President Obama’s executive action.